CLI Quickstart

 <Step title="Files are written">

-Three files are written to your current directory:
+Four files are written or updated in your current directory:

 * `conto.config.json`: Agent metadata